aimacode/aima-exercises/_site/markdown/8-First-Order-Logic/exercises/ex_11/question.md

 > ${Emily}$, $ {Joe}$: Constants denoting people.

-Use these symbols to write the following assertions in first-order logic:<br>
+Use these symbols to write the following assertions in first-order
+logic:

-1. Emily is either a surgeon or a lawyer.<br>
+1. Emily is either a surgeon or a lawyer.

-2. Joe is an actor, but he also holds another job.<br>
+2. Joe is an actor, but he also holds another job.

-3. All surgeons are doctors.<br>
+3. All surgeons are doctors.

-4. Joe does not have a lawyer (i.e., is not a customer of any lawyer).<br>
+4. Joe does not have a lawyer (i.e., is not a customer of any lawyer).

-5. Emily has a boss who is a lawyer.<br>
+5. Emily has a boss who is a lawyer.

-6. There exists a lawyer all of whose customers are doctors.<br>
+6. There exists a lawyer all of whose customers are doctors.

-7. Every surgeon has a lawyer.<br>
+7. Every surgeon has a lawyer.